Myths and Facts about Forestry

 Now is as appropriate a time as any to talk about which trees get cut and which don’t as it pertains to “old-growth” or other big trees.
 On the Black Hills National Forest, all sizes of trees are managed – big and small, old and young.
 As was discussed in our Forestry 101 article, ponderosa pine forests in the Black Hills are managed using a “shelterwood/seed-tree” system.
 This means that we begin with a young, crowded stand of trees, thin it out and wait for it to grow, then thin it again, and sometimes even a third time.
 Thinnings effectively redistribute the growth resources of the forest – the light, water, and soil nutrients trees need to grow – onto fewer trees each time, allowing them to grow up fast and healthy.
 After the second or third thinning, the cycle of the trees’ life begins anew; the forest is open enough that seedlings begin to grow up underneath the ‘shelter’ of large mature trees.
 Once seedlings have a firm hold, we harvest some of the remaining mature trees and the cycle of thinning begins again.
 So, it’s absolutely correct to say we harvest big trees… But most of the time, it’s only after we’ve first grown them to be that way by harvesting a whole lot of little ones.

 In general, the Forest Service’s goal is to perform this system across the Black Hills, such that a diversity of forest conditions (old, big, young, small, dense, open-grown, etc.) exists throughout the forest.
 They have done this with success; Forest Inventory and Analysis data from 1999 show that about 31 percent of ponderosa pine forests in the Black Hills are 100 years old or more, another 25 percent are in the 80 to 100 year-old range, with 28 percent in the under-80 category (the remaining 16 percent is made up of tree species other than ponderosa pine).
 Now, keep in mind that the Forest Service has, with the help of the forest products industry, been at the job of managing the Black Hills for over 100 years.
-Today – largely as a product of all that management – many, many more trees grow on the Black Hills than have ever in its history (over twice as much now than in 1948, for example).
-It’s also important to note that the current growth rate of the forest exceeds the maximum allowable harvest rate by 225 percent.
+Today – largely as a product of all that management – we still have a green forest that contains about three times as much timber as it did in the late 1800s.
+There is a library of research about the Black Hills going back more than 100 years, all the way to the first ever timber sale on federal land, that shows the tremendous resiliency of this forest and the propensity for rapid growth through management.
 Those who would paint national forest management in an unsustainable, irresponsible, or slave-to-the-industry light aren’t telling you the whole story.

 Myth 3: All the so-called ‘forest health’ and wildfire problems on national forests are caused by irresponsible logging practices that cut all the biggest fire-resistant trees.